Bernie Ibini-Isei: Second loan to Sydney FC

 After being ruled out for the 2015–16 Belgian Pro League season due to a broken leg he suffered in his first training session with Club Brugge, it was announced on 21 July 2016 that Ibini would return to Sydney FC on a loan deal once again.
 He made his return from injury in an FFA Cup semi-final against Canberra Olympic on 19 October 2016, coming on as a second-half substitute and scoring a late goal in a 3–0 win.

-Vancouver Whitecaps FC
+Vancouver Whitecaps

-On 9 May 2017, Ibini signed with Major League Soccer club Vancouver Whitecaps FC on a one-year deal with an option to make it a two-year deal.
+On 9 May 2017, Ibini signed with Major League Soccer club Vancouver Whitecaps on a one-year deal with an option to make it a two-year deal.
 On 8 August 2018, the Whitecaps announced that they and Ibini-Isei had "mutually agreed to a contract termination" to allow him to sign with Emirates Club of the UAE Pro League.